Michael-AUG/Michael-AUG.github.io/gb7aug.markdown

 ![Technical details of Packet Node](images/packetrules.png) *Technical details of GB7AUG Packet Node*

 I run a AX.25 Packet Node and Mailbox (at 1200bd), callsign GB7AUG, serving the Glasgow and East Renfrewshire areas.
 This node operates on 2m (144.9375MHz), and is linked to a couple of  other nodes using AXIP technology.
 In time I am considering moving this over to 4800bd and the IL2P protocol.
 I currently handle mail for regions 72 (Central), 73 (Dumfries and Galloway) and 78 (Strathclyde).
-I am in the process of applying for a NoV to add a 40m port to my node, allowing me to carry mail up and down to/from England.
+I also have a NoV for a 40m port on the node, allowing me to carry mail up and down to/from England.
+This uses 300bd I2LP and sits at a dial freq of 7.045.75MHz.

-For a TNC, I use a NinoTNC, produced by Nino KK4HEJ.
+For my 2m TNC, I use a NinoTNC, produced by Nino KK4HEJ.
 I bought the kit to make the NinoTNC as part of a group buy for interested members of OARC - the Online Amateur Radio Community.

 ![NinoTNC](images/tncsmall.jpg)

+As a TNC for 40m, I use QtSoundModem, a variant of SoundModem, which integrates nicely into the node software.

-The software that controls the TNC is LinBPQ, a Linux version of the famous software developed by G8 BPQ.
+The software that controls the TNC is LinBPQ, a Linux version of the famous bpq32 software developed by G8BPQ.

-In terms of radio hardware, the transceiver is a Tait TM8110.
+In terms of radio hardware, the 2m transceiver is a Tait TM8110.
 My antenna is a 2m Slim Jim at rooftop level, with excellent coverage over Glasgow and the Clyde, as well as into Renfrewshire, Ayrshire  and parts of Lanarkshire.

 ![Tait TM-8110](images/taitsmall.jpg)

+The current HF transceiver is an Icom IC7300, but I hope to replace this with an Icom IC7100 when it is returned from repair.

 **OARC Packet Network**